 Community Lake Use Rules and Regulations

-The Lakes within The Islands Community are private lakes.
-Rules and Regulations are meant to protect residents and their guests.
-Please respect the rules for your benefit as well as your neighbors. –Your Board of Directors
+The Lakes within The Islands Community are private lakes exclusively intended for the personal use of individual property owners (or their long-term property lessees) and shall not to be used in any fashion for a commercial or profit-making activity or enterprise, or for on-site or watercraft-mounted advertising/promotion of any type.
+These Rules and Regulations are meant to protect residents and their guests.
+Please respect them for your benefit as well as that of your neighbors. –Your Board of Directors

-- The lakes are not treated for swimming; therefore, swimming in The Islands’ lakes is strictly prohibited, except in the event of an emergency.
+- The lakes are not treated for swimming; therefore, swimming in The Islands’ lakes is strictly prohibited.

-- A valid Islands’ fishing license shall be displayed at all times while fishing from land or on a boat on any of The Islands’ lakes.
+- A valid Islands’ fishing license shall be always displayed while fishing from land or on a boat on any of The Islands’ lakes.

 - Fishing is by catch-and-release only.
 Please properly dispose of deceased fish, if necessary.

 - Please use single – pointed barbless hooks only.

 - Fishing lines cannot be unattended and a maximum of two poles per person will be allowed.

 - Fish in The Islands lakes are not meant for human consumption.

 - An Islands Community Permit is required and can be obtained at The Islands onsite office.